Antoniowtd/Research-Flowcharts-Pseudocode/README.md

 - Numeric: It refers to all the dta represented with numbers.
 - Logic: It means all the data described as much as possible
 - String and characters: Strngs refers to the integration of text, and characters are any kind of letter, number or symble that can be written.
-- Arrangements: It means put thing in an specific order
+- Arrangements: It means putting in an specific order

 ### Representation of computational data:
 - Variables